Don't Kiss Ur Friends

 Don't Kiss Ur Friends is the debut EP by Australian singer-songwriter May-a, released on 6 August 2021 by Arcadia and distributed via Sony Music Australia.
-The record features seven tracks, including the previously-released tracks "Apricots" and "Swing of Things", as well as a remixed version of "Swing of Things" featuring Powfu.
+The record features seven tracks, including the previously released tracks "Apricots", "Time I Love to Waste" and "Swing of Things", as well as a remixed version of "Swing of Things" featuring Powfu.

 The EP was announced on 1 July 2021 and was written by May-a, Robby De Sa, Gab Strum and others.
 The record was produced by De Sa and Strum.

 At the 2021 ARIA Music Awards, the EP was nominated for Breakthrough Artist - Release.